Ruth Norman: Past-life therapy and subsequent prophecies

-1980s and 90s
+1980s and 1990s

 In 1979, Norman claimed to have an unofficial following of more than 100,000.
 That year, she announced a spiritual promotion: she was no longer an archangel but, with Michiel, a "Lord of the Universe" and a "Prince of the Realm".
 She renamed Spiegel as "Antares" in 1984, stating that he had overcome the evil of his past incarnations; he subsequently began to channel.
 As of 1986, the group had about 450 regular students and charged $5 per class.
 At that time, Norman lived in a house in La Mesa, California, with two of her disciples.
-In the mid-to-late 1980s, Unarius "mini documentaries" featuring "Uriel" aired as far east as the New York City region, in Westchester County (for one), on public access television.

 Assisted by her followers, Norman recorded her teachings in about 80 books.
 She wrote educational materials designed to empower students by teaching them about subjects such as the "psychology of consciousness" and "self-mastery".
 Ernest and Ruth Norman's writings are revered as scripture by members of the Unarius Academy.
 The group developed a set of six core sacred narratives about the past lives of its founders, describing key events on Earth and other planets.
 These myths featured tales of romance, war, and scientific advances in the Aries and Orion constellations and in ancient civilizations on Earth.
 Kirkpatrick and Tumminia state that the Unarian canon appears to be incoherent to outsiders, but is appreciated as a cohesive body of literature by the group's members.

 Norman wore a variety of brightly colored, elaborate costumes and was often photographed by media while wearing royal-style gowns and wigs and holding a scepter.
 She stated that her habiliments mirrored the practices of extraterrestrials, whose attire she said was brighter and more radiant than clothing on Earth.
 At the group's headquarters, she had a gold-colored throne that was decorated with peacock feathers.
 Her assistants helped shepherd her media image; Kirkpatrick and Tumminia speculate that her charisma was primarily responsible for gaining publicity for the group.

 Followers of Norman held her in high regard: they occasionally fainted when she touched them, and some wept when allowed to meet with her.
 They painted several portraits of her, one of which they believed had healing powers.
 According to students, Norman healed them in their dreams and sometimes reported seeing visions of her.
 Several times, group members chose to forgo cancer treatment, trusting in Norman to heal them.
 Tumminia says that Norman was a clear example of the German sociologist Max Weber's concept of charismatic authority.
 Norman sometimes had disagreements with students and excommunicated two senior assistants who questioned her, although she welcomed one back a few years later.
 If healing was unsuccessfully sought, the failure to receive it was sometimes attributed to disloyalty to leadership.
 Criticism of Norman was not tolerated by the group; Tumminia describes Norman's leadership style as "benign authoritarian".